PIM do’s and don’ts – the biggest DO when it comes to selecting a product information management (PIM) solution is also the biggest DON’T:

 How does it work?

-Easy, if you answer any of the 7 questions below with large amounts, or worse, you don’t know what the answers are, it might be time to start thinking about a PIM.
+If you answer any of the seven questions below with a large amount or don’t know the answers, it might be time to start thinking about a PIM.

 But first, let’s talk about value.